 The AutoFlow, HyperFlow, TrailShot and Thru-Link microfilters all use hollow fiber technology to filter your water.
 As the water flows through the walls of these fibers, contaminates are trapped inside.
 Backflushing dislodges and discards the contaminants, allowing the water to flow freely again.
 It’s especially important to backflush if you’re filtering water from cloudy or tea-colored sources, as the particulates can build up quickly.

 Learn how to backflush your AutoFlow, Hyperflow, TrailShot or Thru-Link microfilter, as we walk you through the simple steps in these videos.

-- To backflush, start by filtering at least a half-liter of water into a reservoir, such as an MSR Dromedary bag.
+- Start by filtering at least a half-liter of water into a reservoir, such as an MSR Dromedary bag.

 - Start by removing the clean side cover cap and attaching it to the Quick Connect bottle adapter.

-- Then filter at least a half-liter of water into a reservoir or water bottle.
+- Filter at least a half-liter of water into a reservoir or water bottle.